Low regularity ill-posedness and shock formation for 3D ideal compressible MHD: Introduction

 where $c=\sqrt{\partial_\varrho p}$ denotes the sound speed.
 For \eqref{main}, by Gauss's Law, $H_1$ is a constant and hence \eqref{main} can be viewed as a $7\times 7$ first-order hyperbolic system:

 where $\Phi=(u_1,u_2,u_3,\varrho-1, H_2,H_3,S)^T$ and $A(\Phi)$ is a $7\times7$ matrix.
 We then explore the structures of \eqref{1order} and proceed to do analysis, but several difficulties arise:

 {\bf $\bullet$ Invalidity of Riemann invariants for a $7\times 7$ system:} For hyperbolic system with different travelling speeds, to prove shock formation, a key ingredient is to understand the nonlinear interaction of waves propagating in different speeds.
 For a $2\times 2$ first-order hyperbolic system, there exist two Riemann invariants, which can be constructed explicitly and verify two transport equations.
 These two Riemann invariants carry crucial information about the nonlinear structure of the $2\times 2$ first-order hyperbolic system.
 And with them other geometric quantities can be solved along the characteristics.
 However, for a large system, such as our $7\times 7$ system, it is almost impossible to find proper Riemann invariants with explicit formulas.
 Here we adopt a \underline{different} approach.
 We appeal to John's classic method \cite{john74}, i.e., decomposition of waves.
-This approach was used by us in \cite{an} to study the elastic waves equations, and it will further be extended to the $7 \times 7$ MHD system in this paper.
 Applying the following formula of decomposition of waves

 we rewrite \eqref{1order} as a \underline{diagonal} Riccati-type system:

 where $w_i:=l_i(\Phi)\partial_x\Phi$ and $l_i(\Phi)$ are the left eigenvectors of $A(\Phi)$.
 Here the coefficients $c_{ii}^i$, $c_{im}^i$, $\gamma_{km}^i$, $\gamma_{im}^i$ are functions of the unknowns $\Phi$.
 A \underline{fundamental} technical point in our work is to bound these coefficients.
 This is closely relevant to the choice of right eigenvectors $r_i$.